 Depending on the severity of a person’s symptoms, they may not be able to have sexual intercourse as frequently or for as long as they once did.
 Some may not be able to have sexual intercourse at all.

 Sexual intimacy can be an important part of a marriage or long-term relationship, so this change may cause anxiety or a feeling of loss for both partners.
-A small 2014 study in Iran found that ED can make males feel:
+A

 - less masculine